azl397985856/leetcode/thinkings/dynamic-programming.en.md

 ![Hash indicates intent](https://tva1.sinaimg.cn/large/008eGmZEly1gpmof67uptj307w0fe3zk.jpg)

 > The form of key is (x, y), which represents an ancestor.
-Usually there are multiple parameters for dynamic planning, so we can use the ancestor method to memorize them.
+Usually there are multiple parameters for dynamic programming, so we can use the ancestor method to memorize them.
 Or it can take the form of a multidimensional array.
 For the figure above, a two-dimensional array can be used to represent it.

 You can feel the effect of memorization by deleting and adding memos in the code.